PastorRowan/Cos2614-Assessment-1/README.md

 ---

 ## Notes
+- Please watch the walkthrough video in the project root dir to see all of the functionality.
 - Data is loaded on startup and saved during runtime.
 - File paths are relative to the application working directory.
 - File paths you use for your setup are dependant on your operating system and where the programs are located so I can only give examples.